Ella Nixon is an academic based in Cambridge.

 Her PhD is a Collaborative Doctoral Award (Northern Bridge AHRC) at Northumbria University, in collaboration with the Laing Art Gallery, Newcastle-upon-Tyne.
 It explores the representation of female artists within regional art galleries.
 In particular, Ella is interested in how debates pertaining to gender and sex – including feminist art histories – have shaped gallery practices, with implications for ‘public’ understandings.

 Aside from her academic career, Ella navigates the London art market and writes for various publications.
-She is currently working on her first novel.

 Originally from the Peak District, Ella is now based in Cambridge, with links to London and Newcastle-upon-Tyne.
 Prior to her PhD, she attained a First-Class History BA at the University of Cambridge and a Distinction History of Art MA at The Courtauld Institute of Art, where she specialised in twentieth-century European art.